 AESCA calculates refunds for non-completers using the policies provided by the Colorado Commission on Higher Education and the Accrediting Council on Continuing Education and Training and applies the policy that is most beneficial.
 The calculation concerning federal financial aid is separate and distinct from the institutional refund policy and is calculated using the federal Return to Title IV refund policy.
 As a result of the federal calculation required by federal regulation, you may owe additional funds to the institution to cover tuition and charges previously paid by unearned federal financial aid prior to your withdrawal.

-If you plan to withdraw from school, please contact the Student Finance and Business Offices to determine the amount of funds, if any, which must be returned to the federal student aid programs on your behalf.
+If you plan to withdraw from school, please contact the Student Finance Office to determine the amount of funds, if any, which must be returned to the federal student aid programs on your behalf.

-Cancellation Policy:
+Cancellation Policy

-A full refund of all institutional charges will be made to any student who cancels the enrollment contract within 5 calendar days after the enrollment contract is signed.
+A full refund of all institutional charges will be made to any student who cancels the enrollment contract within 5 calendar days after the enrollment contract is signed, the school rejects the application, an international student's visa application is rejected, program cancellation by the school or the student never attends class.
 Refunds due to the student within this cancellation period will be returned to the student within 30 days of the cancellation notice.